 Lydia Sweatt is a writer who loves balancing her article/blog time indoors with a healthy dose of nature.
 She bikes, hikes, and identifies edible plants along the way.

-7 Ways to Build a Strong Personal Brand on YouTube
+7 Ways to Build Strong YouTube Branding

 - How to name your YouTube channel